 Analog Pressure Gauge

 If you’ve ever seen a grandparent taking in pressure measurements before, then you’re most likely already familiar with what an analog pressure gauge is.
 Essentially, it’s a pressure gauge that uses a needle and dial system to display how much pressure measurements based on the location of the need relative to the numbers surrounding the dial.

-In fact, the only area where an analog gauge “trumps” over digital pressure gauges in price.
+The only area where an analog gauge “trumps” digital pressure gauges in price.
 They’re cheaper than digital models, but the possibility of misreading pressure readouts is significantly higher.

 Digital vs. Analog: Which Should I Use to Measure Tire Pressure?

-Even though digital pressure gauges have an overwhelming number of advantages compared to their analog ancestors, when attempting to read air pressure from tires, at least in non-professional settings, there differences are minuscule.
-Unless you plan on opening an automotive workshop in the near future, the “rough” pressure rating readouts in an analog display should be adequate, but the added bonus of a backlit display makes digital pressure gauges more reliable in emergency situations.
+Even though digital pressure gauges have an overwhelming number of advantages compared to their analog ancestors, when attempting to read air pressure from tires, at least in non-professional settings, their differences are minuscule.
+Unless you plan on opening an automotive workshop shortly, the “rough” pressure rating readouts in an analog display should be adequate, but the bonus of a backlit display makes digital pressure gauges more reliable in emergencies.